Hikagejuunin/Loki/README.txt

 st - snap target
-qp<venom> - preps quiver with whatever venom you designate ex: curare = qpc nr - no rebounding (set rebounding false on target)
+qp<venom> - preps quiver with whatever venom you designate ex: curare = qpc nr - no rebounding (set rebounding false on target) noose - hang your oppenent from the trees exe - execute your oppoenent with your whip bh - head your opponent with your sword

 --OTHER SETTINGS
 "vt nt" - toggles if autosnap will wait to snap when tree is down